 Secular Library Classification

-The Secular Library Classification collation is a list of seven words that provide a semantic cue for determining the division order of subjects - format - formula system for lists.
+The Secular Library Classification system exercises a list of semantic cues for determining the order of subjects.

 People are somewhat familiar with the theory, because it is applied in the general interrogative list of six general questions: who, what, where, when, why, and how.
 The interrogative list has proven to be reliable for compiling the information concerning any event.
 The ordering of the interrogative list in accordance with the general collation theory is as follows: